coursera/shift/README.md

 **`ShiftAction`**

- - A wrapper class for a Java Runnable and a String describing what the action does.
+ - A wrapper class for a Runnable and a String describing what the action does.

 All features at Coursera are wrapped around a ShiftBoolean.
 This allows developers to disable or enable a feature if it is not meant to be released yet and continue working without their code disrupting others.